aswinpvijayan/los_extinction/README.md

 Repo for Flares line-of-sight extinction development

 Use the mpi version for getting data from the highest overdensities as well as from the eagle reference simulation.

+Requires the package SynthObs (https://github.com/stephenmwilkins/SynthObs) to get the galaxy SED properties.